 Bamyan leaders strategize on women’s economic and political empowerment

-BAMYAN - The empowerment of Afghan women and their increased participation in the country’s economic and political development was at the centre of a UN-backed event in the central highlights province of Bamyan.
+BAMYAN - Empowerment of Afghan women and their increased participation in the country’s economic and political development was at the centre of a lively UN-backed radio discussion in central Bamyan province.

-Bamyan, well-known for its archaeological monuments, is also known for having a generally positive approach to women’s social and political participation.
-But certain unchecked harmful practices and lack of awareness about women’s rights have hindered the province’s potential to be a standout champion for women’s empowerment.
+Bamyan, famous for its archaeological monuments, has a reputation for its moderate view of women’s social participation.
+But unchecked harmful practices and lack of awareness about women’s rights have hindered the province’s potential to be a standout champion for women’s empowerment.